SGG-Modding/HadesListener/README.md

 100 is the default priority, lower priority modules are loaded earlier.

 There are two other special functions you can define in your module:
 `Run` is like `Load` except it runs just after the game has launched, so Scribe.Send can be used immediately from this point
+If you have defined `Load` then use `Scribe.AddOnRun` inside of `Load` instead.
 `Cleanup` runs after the game has closed, use this to clean up any extraneous links you had set up (like open sockets, files, or auth sessions)
+If you have defined `Load` then use `Scribe.AddOnCleanup` inside of `Load` instead.

 ### REPL